-1,2,3 Department of Mathematics, Universitas Gadjah Mada, Indonesia
+Department of Mathematics, Faculty of Mathematics and Natural Sciences, Universitas Gadjah Mada, Bulaksumur, Sleman, 55281, Indonesia

-Corresponding Author : erlanggaadinugrohorohi1999@mail.ugm.ac.id
+\ Corresponding Author : erlanggaadinugrohorohi1999@mail.ugm.ac.id

 Article Information Abstract Article History: Submitted: 10 11 2024 Accepted: 12 12 2024 Published: 12 31 2024 The aim of this paper is to investigate the relationship between Bézout domain, elementary divisor domain, and adequate domain.
 A Bézout domain is an integral domain D which every finitely generated ideal of D is principal.
 An integral domain D is called an elementary divisor domain if every matrix over D is equivalent to Smith normal form matrix.
-An adequate domain D is a Bézout domain and $RP(a, b)$ exists for all $a, b \in D$ with $a \neq 0$.
+An adequate domain D is a Bézout domain and $RP(a, b)$ exists for all $a, b \in D$ with $a \neq 0$ .
 Here the notion $RP(a, b)$ defined as the relatively prime part of a with respect to b .
-It is found that every elementary divisor domain is a Bézout domain is a Bézout domain being an elementary divisor domain.
-We also find out that every adequate domain is an elementary divisor domain.
-Furthermore, every one-dimensional Bézout domain is an adouvate domain.
-Key Words: Adequate domain Bézout domain Elementary divisor domain DOI:10.33369/diophantine.v3i2.37436
+It is found that every elementary divisor domain is a Bézout domain, but the converse is not true in general.
+It is shown the sufficient conditions for the Bézout domain being an elementary divisor domain.
+Furthermore, every one-dimensional Bézout domain is an adequate domain.
+Key Words: Adequate domain Bézout domain Elementary divisor domain DOI: https://doi.org/10.33369/diophantine.v3i2.37436